 - It actually caused endometrial cancer when it was tested on monkeys!
 Now, they say it doesn’t have this effect on humans but would you want to risk it?

 - It prevents ovulation which essentially means you won’t be able to try for a baby for at least 9–10monts after being on it.

 - It has been known to cause breast cancer in younger women.

 - Known to cause cardio-vascular disorders.

-- The other thing which I find somewhat concerning is that it is made from soy beans.
+- The other thing which I find somewhat concerning is that it is made from soybeans.
 I can’t find anything to say about what type but if they are the ones I am thinking of, genetically modified ones, then that is really scary!
-Please read this article I wrote about soy products.

 - The drug was tested on women in third world countries and from the information I found, it was a very poorly run trial.
-Check this out.
 Do you really want to trust the testing process?

 We have the power to make informed decisions by researching information through the internet and books.
 Don’t just believe the wonderful marketing messages we get from these pharmaceutical companies.
 Do your research!
 Find out more about any drug you are considering.
 Chances are, they all have side effects and most of them are not worth the current pain of endometriosis you might be experiencing.